 Symptoms involving the eyes may not always occur, but according to a small 2012 study, facial spasms known as hemifacial spasms (HFS) can be a possible complication of migraine.

-Cluster headaches are a kind of headache that 2008 research linked with eye twitching.
+Cluster headaches are a kind of headache that

 Cluster headaches derive their name from the fact that they usually occur in clusters.
 As well as intense pain, people may also experience symptoms involving the autonomic nervous system with cluster headaches.

 People with cluster headaches may experience symptoms including:

 - swelling around the eyes

 It may be that a person’s headaches are unconnected to their eye twitching, but that they both occur due to the same trigger.
 Headaches do not always cause eye twitching, nor the other way around, but they may both occur at the same time as a response to a shared trigger.

 Some of the triggers for both eye twitching and headaches include:

 Frequently, when a person is overly tired (or fatigued), they may find that they experience eye twitches or headaches, or a combination of the two.

 Stress, anxiety, and depression can also trigger both headaches and eye twitching.
 If a person experiences either of those symptoms, they may wish to take steps to lower their stress levels to decrease the impact stress can have on their health.